 What I like most about Jelly Roll isn’t his music (though it’s decent).
 It’s that he doesn’t try to pretty things up.

-“I became successful in spite of it,” he said about his weight.
+“I became successful despite it,” he said about his weight.
 “I somehow managed to be this successful carrying 550 pounds.
 That’s insane.”

 No victim complex.
 No excuses.
 Just straight talk about how mad it was that he achieved fame while his body was basically shutting down.